Grow Your Own Kombucha Scoby with Simple Equipment

-We'll explain how, with a little patience and the right ingredients, you can easily grow your own kombucha.
-To create your own symbiosis of yeast, bacteria, and enzymes, you need unpasteurized "raw" kombucha as your most important ingredient.
-Without the many living microorganisms, it will be difficult to grow your own kombucha.
-Your scoby also needs certain conditions: an environment that's not too bright or sunny, and a room temperature between 20 and 30 degrees Celsius.
-Factors such as humidity and air pressure also affect the development of the kombucha.
-We'll ignore these for now, under simple conditions at home.
-Let's get started!
-Let your scoby come to life!
+We'll explain how you can easily grow your own SCOBY with a little patience and the right ingredients.
+For your own symbiosis of yeasts, bacteria, and enzymes to develop, the most important ingredient you need is unpasteurized "raw" kombucha.
+Without the many living microorganisms, it will be difficult to grow your own SCOBY.
+In addition, your SCOBY needs certain conditions: an environment that is not too bright or sunny, and a room temperature between 20 and 30 degrees Celsius.
+Factors such as humidity or air pressure in the room also affect the development of the SCOBY.
+However, we will initially disregard these under simple home conditions.
+And off you go, let your SCOBY come alive!

-- 1 large glass container with a wide mouth – rinsed thoroughly without detergent!
-(Vinegar is a handy cleaner)
+- 1 large glass container with a wide opening – well rinsed without dish soap!
+(Vinegar is a practical cleaner)

 - Water – ideally filtered